3 ingredients, made in the microwave, no steaming required. The secret weapon to making shortcut snowskin mooncakes? White Bean Paste.

 Make the Mooncake Skin

-- In a microwaveable glass bowl (like Pyrex), mix the sweetened white bean paste (shiro an) and sweet rice flour until the the shiro an has been well incorporated into the flour.
+- In a sturdy microwaveable glass bowl (like Pyrex), mix the sweetened white bean paste (shiro an) and sweet rice flour until the the bean paste has been well incorporated into the flour.

 - Add water and whisk until smoooth.